Nmap for Pentester: Output Format Scan

 To increase the level of verbosity for printing more information about the scan .
 In this scan details like open ports, estimated time of completion, etc are highlighted.

-This mode is used twice or more for better verbosity: -vv, or give a verbosity level directly, like -vv, v2, v3.
+You can use this mode twice or more for better verbosity: -vv, or you can give a verbosity level directly, like -vv, v2, v3.

 nmap -vv -oN scan.txt 192.168.1.108